Close Quarters Battle Receiver

 The Close Quarter Battle Receiver (CQBR) is a replacement upper receiver for the M4A1 carbine developed by the US Navy.

 The CQBR features a 10.3 in length barrel (similar to the Colt Commando short-barreled M16 variants of the past) which makes the weapon significantly more compact, thus making it easier to use in, and around, vehicles and in tight, confined spaces.
 The overall length of the upper receiver is 19.25 in.
 With the stock collapsed, the overall length of the weapon is 26.75 in.
 Those created as complete rifles (rather than only upper receivers) are type designated as Mk 18 MOD 0/1.

-Special forces units utilize the CQBR for scenarios such as VIP protection, urban warfare, and other close quarters battle (CQB) situations.
+Special forces units use the CQBR for scenarios such as VIP protection, urban warfare, and other close quarters battle (CQB) situations.